Table of Contents

 The configuration of Virtual Router Redundancy Protocol is like another First Hop Redundancy Protocol, Cisco proprietary HSRP.
 There are only small differences in configuration and operation.
 We will talk about these difference below.

+The Active or selected device that the traffic will flow through has the role Master.
+The remainning devices has the role Backup.
+There is one Master,but there can be one more Backups.
 Here, the principle is similar to HSRP.
 If the Master go down, then one of the Backups takes the Master role.

 In Virtual Router Redundancy Protocol, preempt feature is enabled by default.
 What was preempt?
 Preempt is the process of “taking the Master role back”.
 If the failedd Master come back, it can take its role back again.
 This is enabled by default.

 Virtual Router Redundancy Protocol uses Virtual MAC address.
 The value of this MAC address is 0000.5e00.01xx.
 Here, xx specifies the hexadecimal group number.

 Hellos are sent to the Multicast address 184.108.40.206.
 Virtual Router Redundancy Protocol Hello time is 1 seconds by default.

 Virtual Router Redundancy Protocol supports up to 255 VRRP Groups on a router.
 There can be up to 4 virtual Routers on each interface.

 VRRP packet is mainly consist of the below fields:

 Master/Backup selection is done firstly according to the VRRP Priority values.
 The highest priority wins the election and become Master.
 Virtual Router Redundancy Protocol Priority values can be confiugured from 1 to 254.
 The default VRRP priority value is 100.

 After the selection, during Virtual Router Redundancy Protocol operation, if VRRP Master failes, the election of new Master is done with these Priority values first.